After weeks of debate and draft rewrites, the One Big Beautiful Bill (OBBB) was signed into law by President Trump on July 4.

 Immediate changes under the OBBB Act

-Retroactive relief and key dates
+Retroactive relief and key considerations

 Small businesses